 Consider your topic and choose a presentation style that enhances it.

-For example if it's a holiday you want to scrapbook make the cover a passport cover each page could have a traditional passport page as background, or suitcase with luggage tags attached.
+For example, if it's a holiday you want to scrapbook, a great way of presenting it is to make the cover a passport cover each page could have a traditional passport page as background or suitcase with luggage tags attached.

 4) Text and how it's presented – you may want to frame this, use your own handwriting or stencils.